 Revolutionary War hero, General Daniel Morgan, Thomas Fairfax, the 6th Lord Baron Fairfax of Cameron, and Senator Harry F. Byrd all called Clarke County home and a young George Washington found employment as a surveyor working for Lord Fairfax and resided here for several years.
 The museum tells the story of Clarke County and her many unique and historic families.
 Artifacts, research archives, films and much more can be found at the museum.
 The museum is open Tuesday through Saturday and is located at 32 East Main Street.
 Phone number: 955-2600.

-The monastery is located at the foot of the Blue Ridge Mountains bordered by the Shenandoah River on over 1,000 acres of fertile and scenic farmland.
-The monastery belongs to the Cistercian Order that was first founded in France in 1098.
-The monastery makes their own fruitcakes and harvest and packages a variety of honeys.
-The Abbey also has a retreat house on the property open to all guest, men and women, for a period of several days that wish to spend time in quietness and prayer.
-The peaceful surroundings and spiritual energy here is a far cry from two hot summer days in July 1864.
-On those two fateful days the Battle of Cool Spring was fought between General Early of the Confederacy and General Crook of the Union.
-The old manor house on the monastery property remains and is a central part of the monastery structures.
-The monastery can be reached at 540-955-9494 or 9440.
+The monastery is located at the foot of the Blue Ridge Mountains, along three miles of the Shenandoah River, on over 1,000 acres of fertile and scenic farmland.
+The stone manor house built in 1784 remains today as a central part of the monastery’s structures.
+The monks, who first came to Berryville from Rhode Island in 1950, live a secluded life of prayer and work as members of the Cistercian Order, founded in France in 1098, and following the Rule of St. Benedict, written in 530 AD.
+The monks bake their own fruitcakes and make creamed honeys, sold online and in their gift shop, as well as owning and operating the Cool Spring Natural Cemetery.
+The front portion of the Abbey grounds are open to visitors and there is a full-service retreat house on the property open to all guests, men and women, who wish to spend time in quietness and prayer for a period of several days.
+The peaceful surroundings and spiritual energy here are a far cry from two hot summer days in July 1864; on those two fateful days the Battle of Cool Spring was fought between General Early of the Confederacy and General Crook of the Union.
+More information can be found on the website, by calling 540-955-4383, emailing firstname.lastname@example.org, or visiting facebook.com/HolyCrossAbbey.

 This circa 1882 schoolhouse has been restored to replicate a classroom of approximately that same era.
 The preservation of this unique schoolhouse embodies the history and heritage of Clarke County’s African-American community and echoes the early African-American effort to provide a free education for all who passed through its doors.
 The old schoolhouse became a major focal point of a proud and determined African-American community that placed each of them squarely on a path of both personal and community success.